Nicodman/Reasoning_Agents_2020/README.md

 ## Documentation
-You can see our final slide presentation about this project in Document
+You can see our final slide presentation about this project in Documents Folder

+Here there is also the main reference paper of our work.